-Even more so than the Beatles' early catalog, the Rolling Stones' first few albums looked quite different by the time they made it to U.S. fans.
-By the time The Rolling Stones Now!, was released on Feb.
-13, 1965, two other records by the group were already available: England's Newest Hitmakers, which was released in May 1964, and 12 x 5, which came out in October 1964.
+Even more so than the Beatles' early catalog, the Rolling Stones' first few albums looked quite different when they made it to U.S. fans.
+By the time The Rolling Stones, Now! was released on Feb.
+13, 1965, two other records by the group were already available: England's Newest Hitmakers, which was released in May 1964, and 12 x 5 from October 1964.

-Only seven of Now!'s 12 tracks were repeated from The Rolling Stones No. 2, with various singles, leftover songs from the U.K. debut and even a song that wouldn't be released in the Stones' home until seven months later filling in the gaps.
+Only seven of the 12 tracks on Now! were repeated from The Rolling Stones No. 2, with various singles, leftover songs from the U.K. debut – and even a song that wouldn't be released in the Stones' home until seven months later filling in the gaps.

 The result?
 The group's first essential U.S. album.

 While it's not so far removed stylistically from its two predecessors – the majority of the songs are covers by the blues and R&B giants the Stones worshiped – The Rolling Stones, Now! is a huge leap forward for the band.
 In addition to writing their own songs (Mick Jagger and Keith Richards' "Heart of Stone" is the best of them), they were playing tougher, tighter and with more determination than before.

 Listen to the Rolling Stones Perform 'Little Red Rooster'

 Their cover of Willie Dixon's blues standard "Little Red Rooster" (made famous by Howlin' Wolf just four years earlier) may be the Stones' greatest stab at the genre.
 Guided by Brian Jones' wailing slide guitar, the group comes the closest it ever did, in both punchiness and allegiance, to replicating the American music they loved.
 (Jones also contributes the blazing harmonica solo that closes the song.)
 And "What a Shame," a Jagger-Richards carryover from The Rolling Stones No. 2, applies their blues lessons to an original that sounds remarkably like the real thing.